r-m169/FoodZero/README.md

 - User registration with name, email, and password.
 - User login with email and password.
 - Search for your meal
+- Filter based on the country
+- Add to your order , remove , increase the quantity and decrese
+- Checkout

 ## Getting Started